-Content to be studied Method of assessment Autumn My Personal Geography My local area - an 1 Geography in the News. environmental What are the different types of Geography? investigation project Pupils will complete their own Geography Passport which focusses on favourite places in the local area, British Isles, Europe and the world.
-Dangerous Geography Summative assessment An introduction to plate tectonics.
-A focus on volcanoes and their volcanic activity and volcano case studies.
-How people respond to the volcano hazard.
-Spring The origins of the Wirral Decision making exercise Evidence of geological change in the Wirral The Wirral: human landscape Geography Futures Climate Change - causes, consequences, solutions.
-Impact of climate change (tropical storms, wildfires) CAUSES-focus on greenhouse gases and China and Middle East-fight for fossil fuels Summer Global Superpower Summer Exam The Geography of China Fieldwork and Liverpool Regeneration: Albert Dock fieldwork Investigation.
+Content to be studied Method of assessment Autumn 1 My Personal Geography Geography in the News.
+What are the different types of Geography?
+Pupils will complete their own local area study with a pilot study taking place in the school grounds.
+My local area - an environmental investigation project 2 Dangerous GeographyThe origins of the WirralEvidence of geological change in the WirralThe Wirral: human landscapeAn introduction to plate tectonics.
+A focus on volcanoes and theirvolcanic activity and volcano case studies.
+How people respond tothe volcano hazard.
+Summative assessment Spring Global Superpower The Geography of China Decision making exercise Summer Geography Futures Climate Change - causes, consequences, solutions.
+Impact of climate change (tropical storms, wildfires) CAUSES-focus on greenhouse gases and China and Middle East-fight for fossil fuels Fieldwork and Liverpool Regeneration: Albert Dock fieldwork Investigation.
 Primary data collection and learning to structure and investigation - Intro, aims and methods, data presentation, analysis, conclusion and evaluation.
+Summer Exam

 We provide various methods of assessment which will hopefully enable pupils to achieve, depending on the approach to learning.
-Therefore, pupils will have the opportunity to produce enquiry based projects and the occasional presentation.
-In preparation for future years, there will still be a bias toward the more traditional exam based style of assessment.
+Therefore, pupils will have the opportunity to produce enquiry-based projects and the occasional presentation.
+In preparation for future years, there will still be a bias toward the more traditional exam-based style of assessment.

 Teacher and pupil self-assessment is continuous.
-Their Geography passport provides an opportunity for pupils to record their progress during the year.
+Their geography passport provides an opportunity for pupils to record their progress during the year.

-The Geography teachers at Upton are always available to meet with individual pupils to discuss their progress and provide guidance.
+The geography teachers at Upton are always available to meet with individual pupils to discuss their progress and provide guidance.
 Therefore, we will respond to individual needs if and when they arise.
 Different topics can provide different challenges.